 Casual, personal conversation and interaction: Conversing with children on their level while checking in about their lives and experiences lets them know you care about who they are.
 Playing with children or working toward common goals (i.e. making something together) are powerful ways to establish connections.

 Reflecting children in the environment: when children see images of themselves, family or foster family, their culture, and their artwork displayed in the environment, it can promote a sense of belonging and let them know that they are valued.

 Responding to children with affection is easy to do when they exhibit positive “good” behavior.
 The challenge comes when children behave in unkind or disruptive ways.
 It is important for caregivers to maintain that calm affectionate approach, especially when a child is disruptive.
 Care giver’s responses should let the child know…

 - You are safe

 - Verbal reminders “You are safe, you are loved.”

-- Physical proximity (some children do not want physical touch but still benefit from a trusted adult remaining close by)
+- Physical touch or proximity (some children do not want physical touch but still benefit from a trusted adult remaining close by)